isomerpages/imsilver/_learn-digital-skills/1B-digital-pods.md

 *Digital Pods are conducted in English unless stated otherwise.

 For more information, please contact 6377 3800.
+Click <a href="https://imsilver.imda.gov.sg/stay-healthy-go-digital/" target="_blank">here</a> to return to the Stay Healthy, Go Digital page.